MUDE-2025/GA1.8/report.md

 % solution_start

+1a.
-- 0.5 points Describing initial parameter
+- 0.5 points Describing initial parameters
 - 0.5 points For showing iterations needed (with visual)

+1b.
-- 1.0 points Refelcting on the significance of the initial value
+- 1.0 points Reflecting on the significance of the initial value

+(in all cases half of the points can be subtracted if only partially correct)

 % solution_end